merenlab/merenlab.org/_posts/anvio/2019-03-14-ncbi-genome-download-magic.md

 Say we have a MAG that we were able to assign to the candidate phylum Gracilibacteria (formerly [GN02](https://aem.asm.org/content/72/5/3685)).

 To download all genomes affiliated with Gracilibacteria from the NCBI, we will need a specific TaxID, a unique number that translates to a node in the tree of taxa.
-In this case the node will be Gracilibacteria, and it will allow us to ask `gimme_taxa.py` to return us all specific IDs for genomes that are under it.
+In this case the node will be Gracilibacteria, and it will allow us to ask `gimme_taxa.py` to give us all specific IDs for genomes that are under it.

 First, we download the helper script: